Emergency Root Canal Dentist - Endodontist

 If an examination shows that you do need root canal therapy, don’t worry — it’s one of the most routine and effective procedures in the arsenal of dental treatments and can often be accomplished in just one visit.

 The root canal process generally begins the same way as a filling does, and with no greater discomfort: an anesthetic is administered to numb the tooth and the surrounding area.
 For many patients, the worst is already over.
+You can take comfort in knowing that we have the top oral surgeons Windsor has to offer.

 Next, a small opening is made in the surface of the affected tooth to give access to the pulp chamber and root canals.
 Tiny instruments are used, sometimes with the aid of a microscope, to remove the dead and dying pulp tissue from inside these narrow passageways.
 The chamber and empty canals are then cleaned, disinfected, and prepared to receive a filling of inert, biocompatible material.
 Finally, adhesive cement is used to seal the opening in the tooth, preventing future infection.